ande8126/weekend-movie-sagas/README.md

 [x] setup database
 [ ] Home page
     [ ] When a movie poster is clicked, a user should be brought to the /details view for that movie.
+        [ ] create details component
+        [ ] add route and hashrouter that works for each click -- check Edan's lecture [ ] wrap Link around movie poster
     [ ] Have a way to get to the Add Movie Page
 [ ] Details page
     [ ] show all details including ALL genres for the selected movie.